 Parcours le Monde IDF decided to join Connectivity as an opportunity to share expertise with a consortium of skilled European partners on mentoring young adults experiencing difficulties in their life; all this while supporting them with questions about their future career paths.
 Additionally, learning through the Connectivity network was seen as a way to acquire new tools to make programs for young people with limited opportunities more efficient and to increase the reach with “invisible” audiences.

-In the first year, the project started to create new opportunities and horizons for all its participants.
+In the first year, the project started to create new opportunities and horizons for all of its participants.
 Parcours le Monde IDF enlarged and reinforced its European network, meeting 6 new organizations working in the same field of youth inclusion and employment.
 Bridges were built towards new partnerships for specific future projects, such as youth exchanges.

-Depending on their realities, each organization adjusted the content of the training to modify and improve their way of working.
-As a result, one organization decided to welcome volunteers in a local social center and provide them with a tailored mission based on their interests.
+Depending on their realities, each organization adjusted the content of the meeting to modify and improve their way of working.
+As a result, one organization decided to welcome volunteers to a local social center and provide them with a tailored mission based on their interests.
 Another organization, very impressed by the role of bikes in Dutch society, is planning to take a group of young adults attending the same center for a bike ride to the sea.
 Another participant is thinking of implementing a skills identification and recognition plan for the volunteers of the eco-recycling center.

 At this stage of the project, Connectivity gathered participants from 7 European countries and gave all of us the opportunity to learn more about youth policies across Europe while reflecting on our way of working and implementing new tools and methodologies.
 It facilitated the creation of new partnerships at local, national, and international levels.